rharkor/logger/README.md

 async function main() {
   await logger.init()
-  logger.info("This is an info message") logger.warn("This is a warning message") logger.error("This is an error message")
+  logger.info("This is an info message")
 }

 main()
 ```

-### Why is this happening?

-In order the make the logger work with CommonJS we need to load chalk asynchronously, and that is why the logger is not instantly initialized when you import it.
+### Explanation

+To accommodate CommonJS compatibility, we asynchronously load dependencies like `chalk`.
+This setup requires that Logger isn't instantly ready upon import.

-## License
+## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is distributed under the MIT License.
+For more details, see the [LICENSE](LICENSE) file in the repository.

+This enhanced README not only clarifies usage but also incorporates emojis to make it more engaging and reader-friendly.